HudsonKortus/HudsonKortus.github.io/_projects/HPRC project capercornious.md

 ---

 <p>
 The high power rocket club (HPRC) builds a rocket and payload every year to compete at the Spaceport America Cup.
-The payload, which I work on, fits in the rocket during flight and can have any mission we design for it.
-The rocket is tasked with flying a payload exactly 10,000 ft and the payload can have just about any mission we choose.
+The rocket is tasked with flying a payload to exactly 10,000 ft and the payload can have just about any mission we choose.
+This year the payload was a 10x10x70 cm steerable parachute lander.
 </p>